 When there is a significant increase in credit risk on the financial instrument since initial recognition, loss allowance of the financial instrument is measured by lifetime expected credit losses.
-After taking into consideration all reasonable and verifiable information, the Company recognise lifetime expected credit losses for all financial instruments for which there have significant increases in credit risk since initial recognition after considering all reasonable and supportable information.
+After taking into consideration all reasonable and verifiable information, the Company recognize lifetime expected credit losses for all financial instruments for which there have significant increases in credit risk since initial recognition after considering all reasonable and supportable information.
 The measurement of expected credit losses considers the risk or probability that a credit loss occurs.

-As of December 31, 2022, the Company recognised loss allowance amounting to \$5,776.
+As of December 31, 2023, the Company recognized loss allowance amounting to \$14,518.